fenestbuc/kubar-SCF/README.md

 Kubar Protocol stands at the vanguard of financial innovation, specifically crafted to address the acute challenges faced by MSMEs in the supply chain finance sector.
 These enterprises, fundamental to global economic growth, often find themselves hindered by inefficiencies such as high operational costs, limited access to essential capital, and opaque financial processes.
 Traditional financial systems, while reliable, fall short in addressing these challenges dynamically.
 On the other hand, existing digital financial solutions lack the comprehensive approach needed to tackle these issues effectively.

 Enter Kubar Protocol, a platform where the reliability of traditional finance meets the ingenuity of decentralized finance (DeFi).
 It is engineered to fill the gap in the market by providing a solution that is not only secure and transparent but also intuitively aligns with the operational needs of MSMEs.
 At its core, the platform revolutionizes transaction validation and dispute resolution through the innovative Commit and Review schemes.
 This mechanism ensures the integrity and verifiability of transactions, a cornerstone in the realm of digital finance.
-Complementing this is the platform’s user-friendly tokenomics model centered around KT, which demystifies blockchain transactions for the average user.
+Complementing this is the platform’s user-friendly tokenomics model centered around fiat currencies and stablecoins, which demystifies blockchain transactions for the average user.
 The introduction of this whitepaper sets the stage for exploring how the Kubar Protocol harmonizes these varied elements to create a cohesive and impactful user experience, leveraging the power of blockchain technology to revolutionize supply chain finance.

 # Background and Motivation